 - At the Evans Bay Marina end, there will be better access to the small beach with platforms and places to sit.

 - At the car parking area near the Tower of Light wind sculpture (near the Troy Street roundabout), there will be bike racks and parking for about five cars.
 Landscaping will improve the access to the small beach.

 - There will be landscaping and seats in the area near the Calabar Road roundabout (near the end of the airport runway).

 - Contractors will set up their main site office in the Evans Bay Marina area.

 - A second site office will be set up at the car parking area near the Tower of Light wind sculpture and Troy Street roundabout.

 - Contractors will start at the Calabar Road end, from where the paths are already built, and continue towards the Troy Street roundabout.

-- From about late May, between Calabar Road and Troy Street, the traffic lanes on the seaward side will be narrowed with barriers placed in the shoulder and the speed limit along this section will be reduced to 50km/h.
+- From 21 July, between Calabar Road and Troy Street, the traffic lanes on the seaward side will be narrowed with barriers placed in the shoulder and the speed limit along this section reduced to 50km/h.

-- People biking on the road will then have to share the lane with the traffic or use the temporary shared path.
+- Where the shoulder is out of action, and barriers are in place, people who choose to bike on the road will need to share the lane with the traffic through this section or use the temporary shared path.